AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 **Note:** The Service Endpoint parameter is displayed only when you set the Cross-account/Cross-region parameter to **Yes**.

 |http://188\*\*\*.cn-hangzhou.fc.aliyuncs.com|
-        |Alibaba Cloud Account|The ID of the Alibaba Cloud account that is used to log on to Function Compute.
-In the Function Compute console, you can view the Alibaba Cloud account in the **Common Info** section on the **Overview** page.**Note:** The Alibaba Cloud Account parameter is displayed only when you set the Cross-account/Cross-region parameter to **Yes**.
+        |Alibaba Cloud Account|The ID of the Alibaba Cloud account that you can use to log on to Function Compute.
+In the Function Compute console, you can view the Alibaba Cloud account in the **Common Info** section on the **Overview** page. **Note:** The Alibaba Cloud Account parameter is displayed only when you set the Cross-account/Cross-region parameter to **Yes**.

 |188\*\*\*|
         |RAM Role|The name of the RAM role that Message Queue for Apache Kafka is authorized to assume to access Function Compute.         -   If you do not need to use a different Alibaba Cloud account, you must create a RAM role and grant the RAM role the required permissions.
 Then, enter the name of the RAM role.
 For more information, see [Create a custom policy](#section_3wj_qkk_gwt), [Create a RAM role](#section_24p_yc7_s0d), and [Grant permissions](#section_co0_y32_ams).
         -   If you want to use a different Alibaba Cloud account, you must create a RAM role by using the Alibaba Cloud account within which you want to use Function Compute.
 Then, grant the RAM role the required permissions and enter the name of the RAM role.
 For more information, see [Create a custom policy](#section_3wj_qkk_gwt), [Create a RAM role](#section_24p_yc7_s0d), and [Grant permissions](#section_co0_y32_ams).
 **Note:** The RAM Role parameter is displayed only when you set the Cross-account/Cross-region parameter to **Yes**.